makrai/notes/bianchi21-feel-it-emotion-sentiment.md

 * more nuanced information [than sentiment]: is the post negative because the user is angry or sad?
 An abundance of
-* approaches for these tasks treat only one of the tasks.
-We introduce
+* approaches for these tasks treat only one of the tasks
 * FEEL-IT, a novel benchmark corpus of Italian Twitter posts annotated with
-  * four basic emotions: anger, fear, joy, sadness (Ekman, 1992
+  * four basic emotions: anger, fear, joy, sadness (Ekman, 1992)
-  * By collapsing them, we can also do sentiment analysis.
-We
+  * By collapsing them, we can also do sentiment analysis
   * first Italian dataset with a broad topic and domain coverage for emotion and sentiment classification.
 Beyond releasing benchmark results on FEEL-IT, we
 * evaluate our corpus on benchmark datasets for
-  * both emotion and sentiment classification, obtaining competitive results.
-We
+  * both emotion and sentiment classification, obtaining competitive results
-  * recent neural models trained on our corpus for emotion recognition on the
+  * recent neural models trained on our corpus for emotion recognition
   * MultiEmotions-It dataset (Sprugnoli, 2020).
 It contains
     * comments on music videos and advertisements posted on YouTube and Facebook
   * sentiment classification
     * by collapsing emotions
-    * on the SENTIPOLC16 benchmark dataset (Barbieri+ 2016).
-It comprises
+    * on the SENTIPOLC16 benchmark dataset (Barbieri+ 2016)
-      * both general and political topics.
-The best-performing models are
+      * both general and political topics
     * we obtain SOTA performances on the current benchmark for Italian sentiment

 # Intro